Ohio marijuana laws

 Note: The Health Insurance Portability and Accountability Act of 1996 gives every American the right to view and obtain their medical records.
 If you’re nervous about saying you’re requesting the records to get medical marijuana, you can just tell your doctor’s office it’s for personal reasons.

-Does Ohio accept out of state medical cards?
+Does Ohio accept out-of-state medical marijuana cards?

 No, Ohio does not allow use of medical marijuana cards issued by other states.

-When does my Ohio medical card expire?
+When does my Ohio medical marijuana card expire?